Things can change quickly in the cooking world. This can be a bad thing for the cooks but it's great for the people who give them gifts!

 The best torches for searing sous vide are ones designed for "industrial" uses such as soldering copper pipes, brazing and hardening steel, as well as light welding.
 For a variety of reasons I strongly recommend the BernzOmatic TS8000 torch.

-I also recommend that you use the larger 16.4 ounce single propane cylinder with this torch.
+I also recommend that you use the larger 16.4 ounces single propane cylinder with this torch.
 This provides a much more stable base than the smaller cylinder.
 I have found it's easiest to just pick up these cylinders at the local Home Depot for about $4.

 If you are interested in a sous vide torch on steroids you might want to look into the Sansaire Searing Kit.
 This product was a joint venture between Sansaire and BernzOmatic and includes a torch similar to the TS8000 but with a different nozzle which provides a wider, longer and hotter flame.
 The kit also includes the larger propane fuel cylinder as well as a searing rack and drip tray.
 Although it is pricey, it's all you need to finish off your protein like a pro.

-As a result of my research and experience I recommend the Fagor 8-Quart Stainless Steel Pressure Cooker.
+As a result of my research and experience I heavily use and recommend the Fagor 8-Quart Stainless Steel Pressure Cooker.
 It is plenty large enough for all of your pressure cooking needs.
 It is constructed from 18/10 stainless steel and comes with a basket insert, with legs and a loop handle, making it ideal for draining pasta or steaming vegetables.
 The Fagor has received kudos and awards on numerous established cooking websites.

 Can't afford a fancy smoker but still love the flavor of smoked meats?
 I was quite leery of this product until I got one and tried it.
 It actually works surprisingly well considering the cost.
 I also like it because I can use it indoors in the winter.